-If you are confronted with an unwanted pregnancy, you could consider putting your child through an adoption process.
-Thus, you need adoption therapy or counseling.
-Adoption counseling is help that is intended especially to cater to your needs.
+If you are involved in an unwanted pregnancy, you could consider putting your child through an open adoption process.
+Thus, you need therapy or counseling.
+Adoption counseling is help that is intended especially to explore and cater to your needs.

 The help we are referring to here is known as adoption counseling, and it just may be your savior if you need to sort through your emotions.

-We should learn more about adoption counseling and what birth parents should do.
+We should learn more about adoption counseling and what birth parents and foster parents should do.

 Adoption Counseling: Important Goals

-Help for the adoption process provides benefits to adoptive families.
-Your designated adoption counselor will give the aid and guidance that you require throughout the whole foster care and adoption journey.
+Help for adoption provides benefits to adoptive families.
+Your designated licensed counselor will give the aid, advice, and guidance that you require throughout the whole foster care and adoption journey.

-- You are in control of the whole process the whole time.
+- You are in control of the whole process, especially in a difficult time.
 You can speak with your own counselor consistently so that someone can walk you through the steps of the plan or get an occasional peek when you need help for adoption.
 You could also modify or stop your plan any time you want.
 Most foster families do that.
-For example, they would like to prefer a child without mental health issues, complex feelings, or behavioral challenges such as reactive attachment disorder.
+For example, you would like to prefer the good mental health of your foster child, especially without fetal alcohol spectrum disorder, complex feelings, or behavioral challenges such as reactive attachment disorder.
 You can also look into support groups and ask about a wonderful option for you.
 Rest-assured, support for your concerns and your parenting journey as a whole will always be there.

 It’s really up to you to decide the type of service you prefer to have and what kind of relationship you wish to establish with the process.

-- You can deal with the difficult emotions that are in your way.
-Every potential birth parent goes through periods of pain, grief, and depression.
+You can deal with the difficult emotions that are in your way.
+Every potential birth family goes through periods of pain, grief, anxiety, and depression.
 Most moms go through postpartum depression.
-Your adoption counseling expert will guide you through this difficult time.
+Your adoption counseling expert will guide you through this critical time.
 When you’re stable enough, you can now start healing positively.
 Your social worker and support groups will be there.

-As you start the process of seeking adoption counseling, remember to choose a counselor that:
+As you start the process of seeking adoption counseling, remember to choose a counselor who:

-- Can gain access to several information and resources, along with the adoption experts, including lawyers.
+- Has a connection and can gain access to several information and resources, along with the adoption experts, including lawyers.

 - Has extensive knowledge of adoption and how to deal with depression, trauma, relationship issues, etc.